 On show at

 The room that this clothes press was designed for was also supplied with amongst other things a chintz window curtain, two japanned chairs and a dressing stool, a chimney glass, and a japanned writing table.
 Neither the chairs, stool nor the japanned 'Sheffonier' writing table survive.
 Appears in a list of works to be done at Nostell for the 'Small room ajoining [sic]' and described as 'a low Japan'd Cloaths press with two Short drawers under the doors'.
 Mentioned in the accounts of 8th April 1771, as 'a Cloaths Press very neatley Japan'd green and Gold with folding doors and drawers under, Sliding Shelves lin'd with marble paper and bays, Aprons, Little Room £24-0-0'.
 Chippendale wrote to Sir Rowland on 17 April 1771, saying 'On Monday last we sent (to the George and white Heart in Aldersgate street) the followg Goods Vizt 8 Green & Gold arm Chairs, A Jappan'd Cloths press, a ditto dressing Table & a ditto Bason stand.
 All well pack'd & I hope you will receive them very safe'.
-Considered to be a fine example of the use of japanning, since later surviving examples, such as that made for Garrick in 1775 (in the Victoria & Albert Museum), which has no areas of raised work.
+Considered to be a fine example of the use of japanning, since later surviving examples, such as that made for Garrick in 1775 (in the Victoria & Albert Museum), has no areas of raised work.
 The source for these motifs has not been traced.
 In terms of its shape it is related to a mahogany example, with three drawers in the base [T. Chippendale, Director, First Edition, Plate CIII.]
 (Entry adapted by Megan Wheeler, March 2018)

 Purchased by Sir Rowland Winn, 5th Baronet, in 1771 and thence by descent until accepted by HM Treasury in lieu of death duties on the estate of Rowland Winn, 4th Baron Oswald (1916 - 1984), in 1986.